seclution/hetzner_dyndns/README.md

 ## Backend

-The backend is a small Flask application with a single `/update` endpoint.
-The endpoint accepts JSON payloads of the form:
+The backend is a small Flask application exposing two endpoints. `/update` accepts JSON payloads while `/nic/update` follows the dyndns2 protocol for routers and other dynamic DNS clients.
+The `/update` endpoint expects JSON of the form:

 ```json
 { "fqdn": "host.example.com", "ip": "1.2.3.4" }